 What is coaching?

 My preferred definition of coaching is as a powerful partnership between you and your coach that helps you focus, become more effective, and realize your visions and goals.

-With a Professional Coach, you will develop the tools and support to remove obstacles and facilitate the changes you want to see in your life.
+With a Professional Coach, you can develop the tools and gain the support to remove obstacles and facilitate the changes you want to see in your life.

 Is coaching like therapy?
 Or is it similar to consulting?

 Coaching is related to both these disciplines, but there are some clear differences.